asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 I continue to see organizations align their development teams is such a way that requires a significant amount of dependencies and handoffs.

 Agile teams should be vertical, cross-functional teams.
 These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
-This means software developers, product experts, customer proxies, Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
+This means software developers, product experts (or customer proxies), Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
 Contrary to some current Agile training that says UX should be outside of the teams, I believe this to be very wrong.
 When roles get moved out of cross-functional teams overhead and